 This section lists the qualifiers that you can use when setting up an account with AUTHORIZE.
-Table 7.6 lists the qualifiers under the account attribute that they affect.
-See Section 7.11.2 for a detailed description of each qualifier.
+Table 7.6, "Qualifiers Used with AUTHORIZE" lists the qualifiers under the account attribute that they affect.
+See Section 7.11.2, "Setting Limits on System Resources" for a detailed description of each qualifier.
 For a complete list of AUTHORIZE qualifiers, see the VSI OpenVMS System Management Utilities Reference Manual.